AgentLito/Cryptocurrencies/README.md

 Project Overview

 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
-The company, however, is lost in the vast universe of cryptocurrencies.
-So, they’ve asked to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.
+The company, is lost in the vast universe of cryptocurrencies.
+They’ve asked to create a report that includes what cryptocurrencies are on the trading market and how they could be grouped to create a classification system for this new investment.

 Purpose